 Neither the mRNA nor the vector-based vaccine technology has been used previously in HCT recipients and it is difficult to deduce if one technique would be more likely to produce a more robust immune response in immunosuppressed individuals or would have different safety profiles.
-Currently the mRNA vaccines have been deemed safe to use by the CDC/FDA/EMA in immunocompromised patients.
-Regarding the replication-deficient vector vaccines, we will have to wait for formal approval to assess their use in our patient groups.
+Currently the mRNA vaccines and one replication-incompetent vector vaccine have been deemed safe to use by the CDC/FDA/EMA in immunocompromised patients.
 As a general rule, the vaccines that use SARS live attenuated virus or replicating viral vectored vaccines (vectored by measles, vesicular stomatitis virus, influenza virus, for example) are contraindicated in HSCT or CART-T cell receptors.
-Most of these live-attenuated virus or replicating viral vectored vaccines are currently only in phase 1-2 trials.
-Similarly any BCG-approach vaccination is contra-indicated in immunocompromised patients.
+Most of this live-attenuated virus or replicating viral vectored vaccines are currently only in phase 1-2 trials.
+Similarly, any BCG-approach vaccination is contra-indicated in immunocompromised patients.